 Arthur Hohl (Montgomery) was a noted stage actor who also played small roles in a number of films, often as a villain.
 Hohl’s two performances seen most often today are the nasty boat engineer in the 1936 film version of Show Boat, and the one in Island of Lost Souls.
 He teamed up with Laughton again in Cleopatra, The Hunchback of Notre Dame and The Sign of the Cross, and appeared in Charlie Chaplin’s Monsieur Verdoux (1947).

 One of the manimals, M’Ling, Moreau’s loyal servant, is played by Japanese-born actor Tetsu Komai, who played a number of small parts, mostly villainous characters, for many decades in Hollywood.
 He had small roles in two sci-fi serials: Adventures of Captain Marvel in 1941 and Captain Midnight in 1954.
-The future Flash Gordon (1936), Buster Crabbe, and fifties movie great Alan Ladd are said to have appeared as beast men, but this is unconfirmed.
+The future Flash Gordon (1936, review), Buster Crabbe, and fifties movie great Alan Ladd are said to have appeared as beast men, but this is unconfirmed.

 Bela Lugosi, of course, requires no further introduction.
 Here he was a year and a half past his star-making turn as Dracula (1931), which had launched a string of successes, like The Black Camel (1931), Murders in the Rue Morgue (1932) White Zombie (1932) and Chandu the Magician (1932, review).
 Here he was still able to pick and choose roles, as he hadn’t yet squandered his earnings from films that he was still making decent paychecks from.
 Much has been written and speculated about the fact that Lugosi didn’t play the Frankenstein monster that he was originally slated to display.
 His official explanation was that he didn’t want to act with makeup covering his face, and thus turned down the role.
 But very little of what Lugosi stated about himself during his Hollywood career was the full truth, and there are other circumstances that point to the fact that Lugosi was rather kicked off the film when James Whale replaced the original director.
 That Lugosi is seen in Island of Lost Souls completely covered in makeup is another pointer to the theory that makeup wasn’t as big a problem for Lugosi as he liked to make out (although it is documented that he was no fan of long makeup sessions).
 Whatever the case, Bela Lugosi was in the absolute prime of his career in 1932, both artistically and commercially.
 His role as Sayer of the Law is simply mesmerising, and without doubt counts among his top five performances.